iperez-dev/iperez-dev/README.md

 **`Full-stack Software Developer`**

-- 🚢 I’m a full-stack software developer at Bermello Ajamil & Partners (BA).
+- 🚢 I’m a full-stack web developer at Bermello Ajamil (BA).
 - 🌱 Strong experience in JavaScript with a emphasis on React, Node.js, Express, and MongoDB.
 - 🏋️ AI developer with specific interest in Computer Vision.